digipres/sentinel/registries/README.md

 * More sources:
 	* fileformats.archiveteam.org
 	* Wikipedia
+	* Use Fido as a way of getting Tika-compatible sigs.
-	* Fine Free File/libmagic DB.
+	* Fine Free File/libmagic DB? (not really well-structured enough)
 	* [Freebase](https://www.freebase.com/query?autorun=1&q=[{%22id%22:null,%22name%22:null,%22type%22:%22/computer/file_format%22}])
 	* UDFR (not sure if there's enough new data to be worth it given the point-in-time PRONOM import issue).
 	* NIST SWRL?